lewissbaker/cake/readme.txt

 - Preprocessing and compiling are currently done separately.
 This can almost double the time of a full rebuild.
 In the future we will attempt to combine this into one stage for compilers that some form of support dependency output.

 - The object cache currently requires preprocessing to determine what files have changed.
 In the future a set of cached versions each with their own dependencies may be used to prevent the preprocessing step and speed up cached object builds.

+- There is no support for building a module (DLL) with import library under CodeWarrior.

+- There is no support for finding a CodeWarrior compiler automatically, eg. mwcw.findCodeWarriorCompiler().